mohammed-bakkali/mohammed-bakkali/README.md

 ## :sassy_man: What I Do

-- 💻 I'm proficient in [list programming languages and technologies you're skilled in].
+- 💻 I'm proficient in [HTML CSS JAVASCRIPT REACT JS NEXT JS NODE JS ...].
-- 🌐 I enjoy working on both the front-end and back-end of web applications.
+- 🌐 I enjoy working on web applications' front-end and back-end.
 - 🎨 I have a keen eye for design and enjoy creating user-friendly interfaces.

 ## 🚀 My Projects